Artemi Panarin: New York Rangers (2019–2026)

 On 22 February 2021, Panarin announced he would take a personal leave of absence.
 He returned to practice with the Rangers on 10 March.
 Panarin was ruled out for the final three games of the season with a lower-body injury following an on-ice brawl with Washington Capitals forward Tom Wilson on 3 May.
 He finished the pandemic-shortened 2020–21 season with 17 goals and 41 assists in 42 games.

 On 7 December 2022, during a game against the Vegas Golden Knights, Panarin recorded his 600th career point.
 Among active players at that time, he became the fifth fastest player to do so in 536 games, behind Evgeni Malkin (490), Alexander Ovechkin (464), Sidney Crosby (430), and Connor McDavid (421).

 Panarin opened the 2023–24 season with a franchise-record 15-game point streak, eclipsing the 14-game point streak to open a season set by Rod Gilbert during the 1972–73 season.
 On 12 December 2023, during a game against the Toronto Maple Leafs, Panarin recorded his 700th NHL career point.
 On 13 January 2024, he became the fastest player in Rangers history to record 400 points in the fewest games with 310, surpassing Mark Messier (322), Brian Leetch (380), Phil Esposito (405), and Andy Bathgate (423).
+On 30 December 2024, he became the fastest player in Rangers history to record 500 points (384 games played), and later on 12 January 2026, became the fastest player to record 600 points (476 games played, surpassing Mark Messier (531).

+Los Angeles Kings (2026–present)

+On 16 January 2026, the Rangers announced that it would be retooling in the midst of a disappointing 2025–26 season.
+As part of this process, Panarin, who was in the final year of his contract, and his agent were informed privately that the team would not be offering him a contact extension.
+A few weeks later, on 4 February, Panarin was traded to the Los Angeles Kings in exchange for Liam Greentree, a conditional 2026 third-round pick, and a conditional 2028 fourth-round pick.
+The Rangers retained 50% of Panarin's contract in the trade.
+Panarin, who had a full no movement clause in his contract with New York, had only wanted to be traded to Los Angeles.
+On the same day, Panarin and the Kings agreed to a two-year, $22 million contract extension.

 International play

 Junior

-Panarin was part of the Russian men's junior team that won a gold medal at the 2011 World Junior Ice Hockey Championships.
+Panarin was part of the Russia junior team that won a gold medal at the 2011 World Junior Championships.
 Russia was trailing Canada 3–0 in the third period of the championship game; Panarin made the score 3–1 with 17:27 remaining in the third period to prompt a Russia comeback.
 He would go on to score the game-winner with 4:38 left to play en route to a 5–3 Russia win.